 Temporary Total Disability - No Work Required

-When you are first injured, or usually after a surgery, most doctors (insurance company and injured worker doctors) would agree that for a period of time you are totally disabled from being able to work.
+When you are first injured, or usually after a surgery, most doctors (insurance company and injured worker doctors) would agree that you are totally disabled from being able to work for a period of time.
 During periods of temporary total disability you need to only focus on your health and getting better.
-You will be entitled to wage replacement benefits and medical care and you have no other obligation but to see your doctor and recover.
-It is what happens after a doctor finds you to be less than totally disabled you will have certain obligations regarding looking for work.
+You will be entitled to wage replacement benefits and medical care, and you have no other obligation but to see your doctor and recover.
+It is only after a doctor finds you to be less than totally disabled that you will have certain obligations regarding looking for work.

 Recent case law (2012) in New York has left it up to the Workers Compensation Board to determine when and how a claimant must look for work.
 Because of this, and because the New York Workers Compensation Board wants to limit and shorten claims, if you are found to be less than totally disabled (known as a partial disability) then you MUST look for work within your capacity.
-Even if you cannot do your old job, you must look for work (even if you plan to return to work also!) .
-Many people want to return to their job but that job may not have light duty or limited duty.
+You must look for work even if you cannot do your old job, but eventually plan to return to it.
+Many people want to return to their job, but that job may not have light duty or limited duty.
 The look for work requirement does not mean you must find work, but you may have to look some place other than your own job even if you plan to return there.

-Consequences - so what if I dont look for work
+Consequences - What if I Don't Look for Work?

 Here is the kicker!
-If you are found to not have properly looked for work, then the Law Judge can (and I have seen it happen over and over) STOP your weekly payments.
-You will still get medical care, but you may be barred from collecting lost wage replacement benefits -- a cruel and unnecessary punishment.
+If you are found to not have properly looked for work, then the Law Judge can (and I have seen it happen over and over) stop your weekly payments.
+You will still get medical care, but you may be barred from collecting lost wage replacement benefits - a harsh punishment.
 In fact, it is sometimes unclear whether this is a permanent bar from benefits, or if you actually start to look for work whether you can have your benefits started up again.
-Each and every case is incredibly fact specific and each and every judge has his or her own interpretation of what the punishment can and should be for 'not looking for work'.
+Each and every case is incredibly fact specific and each and every judge has his or her own interpretation of what the punishment can and should be for 'not looking for work.'

 What is a GOOD job search?